What is PEERS®?

 Boston PEERS® Social Skills Program offers evidence-based social skills training using the Program for Education and Enrichment of Relational Skills (PEERS®) curriculum, developed by Dr. Elizabeth Laugeson at the UCLA Semel Institute for Neuroscience and Human Behavior.

-During a weekly group session, participants are taught social skills through didactic instruction, role play demonstrations, practice and coaching.
-Skills are learned through in-group rehearsal and ongoing feedback, as well as socialization homework assignments to encourage carryover.
+During a weekly group session, participants are taught ecologically valid social skills through didactic instruction, role-play demonstrations, practice, and coaching.
+Skills are learned through in-group rehearsal and ongoing feedback, as well as socialization assignments to encourage carryover.

-Separate weekly Zoom sessions are held for parents/caregivers, whose involvement is integral to their teen or young adult’s success with the program.
-Caregivers are taught how to assist their teens or young adults in making and keeping friends by providing support and feedback with homework assignments.
+Separate weekly Zoom sessions are held for parents/caregivers, whose involvement is integral to their child’s success with the program.
+Caregivers are taught how to assist in making and keeping friends by providing support and feedback with homework assignments.

 two white overlapping speech bubbles